Multiple rocket launcher: Current usage

 A more sophisticated system makes use of radar data and a one-way radio datalink to initiate a two dimensional (range and azimuth) correction of the rocket's flight path with steering by fins or nose thrusters.
 The latter is more common with systems which can be used to upgrade old rockets and the IMI ACCULAR is an example.

 Fin-stabilised rockets also allow for easy course corrections using rudders or minute charges.
 Precision-guided munitions have been introduced to exploit this.
-Guidance principles such as GPS satellite navigation, inertial navigation systems and semi-active laser seekers are used for this.
+Guidance principles such as satellite navigation, inertial navigation systems and semi-active laser seekers are used for this.
 This improves dispersion from a CEP of hundreds of meters at dozens of kilometers' range to just a few meters and largely independent of the range of the round (except for INS, as INS navigation creates a small dispersion that is about proportional to range).
 This in turn made great increases of rocket (or missile) ranges useful; previously dispersion had made rockets too inefficient and often too dangerous to friendly troops at long ranges.

 Long-range MRL missiles often fly a higher quasi-ballistic trajectory than shorter-ranged rockets and thus pose a de-confliction challenge, as they might collide with friendly aircraft in the air.

 The differences between an MRL missile and a large anti-tank guided missile, such as the Nimrod, have blurred due to guided MRL missiles such as the M31 GMLRS (guided unitary multiple launch rocket system), which passed flight tests in 2014.